Lockout Tagout Procedure Checklist

 What is a Lockout Tagout Procedure Checklist?

-A lockout tagout procedure checklist is a tool used by safety officers and managers to ensure that steps are taken to isolate energy sources when servicing industrial equipment or heavy machinery.
+A lockout tagout procedure checklist, also called a LOTO checklist, is used by safety officers and managers to ensure that proper steps are taken to isolate energy sources when servicing industrial equipment or heavy machinery.
 This is done to protect workers against hazards such as accidental energization of equipment or exposure to hazardous energy.

 Millions of machine operators and workers are exposed to risks each day due to non-isolated energy sources; lockout tagout procedure checklists aim to protect workers from those risks.